 Like all life, Portland needs variety.

-Workshops and masterclasses are a great way to highlight the skills of Portland's dancers while providing opportunities to build relationships between dancers, companies, and choreographers.
-They are also how we must train the new generations of Portland's professional dancers.
+Workshops are a great way to highlight the skills of Portland's dancers while providing opportunities to build relationships between dancers, companies, and choreographers both inside and outside of Portland.
+Workshops are also how we must train the next generations of Portland's professional dancers.
 We cannot rely on a few large dance companies in town to bear that whole weight.

 Right now, increasing numbers of incredible professional artists are migrating into our city.
 They are attracted to our strong arts community and our beautiful glow from afar.
 However, when they get here, they experience difficulties accessing the professional-level classes and choreographers they enjoy.
 Some of these dancers are leaving.
 That is a great loss to Portland.